San Antonio Pedestrian Accident Lawyer

 Q. How long do I have to consider my options after a car hit me in San Antonio?

-- Pedestrian accident cases in Texas fall under the personal injury umbrella.
+Pedestrian accident lawsuits in Texas fall under the personal injury umbrella.
 As such, adult claimants have two years from the accident date to file personal injury litigation under Tex.
 Civ.
 Prac. & Rem. §16.003(a).
 Families of claimants wrongfully killed during pedestrian collisions (or succumbing to their accident injuries) have two years from the date of death to file wrongful death litigation.
-Special exceptions exist if the victim was a minor (under 18) when the accident occurred or suffered severe brain trauma rendering him/her legally disabled.
+Special exceptions exist if the victim was a minor (under 18) when the accident occurred or suffered severe brain trauma rendering them legally disabled.
 Claimants have two years from the date the disability disappears in such cases, such as when the minor turns 18 or the injured claimant obtains a legal guardian.

 Q. What damages can I recover if a vehicle hits me in San Antonio?